Your Alaskan Adventures

 Picture

-Palmer is home to multiple fun annual events in Alaska - from the Scottish Highland Games to the Palmer Colony Days.
-However, my most favorite of course has to be the Alaska State Fair.
+The Matsu Valley is home to multiple fun annual events in Alaska - from the Scottish Highland Games to the Palmer Colony Days.
+However, my favorite (of course) has to be the Alaska State Fair!
 Held at the end of every August, here you can try fair versions of delicious Alaska foods - like crab cakes, king crab legs, salmon quesadillas, and of course, Talkeetna Spinach Bread.
-You can even see the giant vegetables (like a 2,051 pound pumpkin) and other random oddities like the rat races!
+You can even see the giant vegetables (like a 2,051 pound pumpkin) and other random oddities like the rat races.

 Watch my Hatcher Pass Adventures here!